When John Whitaker first began looking for dental hygienists in Denver, he quickly discovered it would be nearly impossible to recruit any.

 “You can see the density of qualified people in that market, versus the number of job openings.
 It’s pretty easy math.
 There’s just not enough people qualified to do the job,” Whitaker said.

-Knowing his chances at recruiting and retaining hygienists in Denver were slim, Whitaker turned to Emsi’s Talent Analyst tool.
+Knowing his chances at recruiting and retaining hygienists in Denver were slim, Whitaker turned to Lightcast’s Talent Analyst tool.

 Finding hidden pockets of talent

 After seeing in Talent Analyst how difficult it would be to recruit in Denver, Whitaker used the tool to see where else he should look.
 Based on the data, he discovered little “pockets” of qualified hygienists in a few remote areas of New Mexico where the demand for dental hygienists was relatively low.